UP925976/Open-source-travel-planner/README.md

 To access the CSV folder go to the app folder -> src-> main -> res -> raw.

-Upload any travel CSV into this fodler.
+Upload any travel CSV into this folder.